CCSI-Toolset/MEA_ssm/docs/source/fortran_subroutines.rst

    C:\Program Files\AspenTech\Aspen Plus V11.0\Engine\User

 .. note::
-     Templates for V10 (32-bit program) may be found in the "Program Files (x86)" directory, while those for later versions (64-bit program) are found in the "Program Files" directory.
+     Templates for V10 (32-bit program) may be found in the :file:`Program Files (x86)` directory, while those for later versions (64-bit program) are found in the :file:`Program Files` directory.

 The following subsections provide the details of the required updates to the template files.